zuba0/Book-recommendation-system/README.md

 *If you don’t like to read, you haven’t found the right book* - J.K.
 Rowling

 ## Project description
+In this proejct I compared different models used for recommendation.
+All models are from the library Surprise.

 ## Installation
 This project is written in Python 3.8.3.